doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/notes/greed.md

 1. Head to [Fear and Greed's Room](/lore/quests/agency_coffin_portal/fear_and_greed/)
 2. Sit on the rock found by Greed's picture to the right..
     > I can offer you everything in this world.
 All of your wordly desiers can be fulfilled.
 No need to think, just follow me.
 I know what's best for you.
 Live the best life with no care to others for you are a king.
-I can sit by my side in my kingdom.
+You can sit by my side in my kingdom.

 ![The first cryptic message in Brookhaven’s Agency dungeon, promising power and wealth in exchange for absolute obedience.
 Some believe this could be Fear’s influence rather than Greed’s.](/images/agency_coffin_portal_quest/agency_dungeon_message_promise_of_power.webp?height=200px)